njoroge33/instamedia/README.md

  A clone of the website for the popular photo app Instagram .thats enable users to post images and also view others images

-# Gallery

-#### This is my personal gallery website where you can see photos that I have uploaded.

 ## As users you can :
 * Sign in to the application to start using.
 * Upload my pictures to the application.